Last updated May 15, 2022

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-University of Pittsburgh, PhD in Geology and Environmental Science (Pittsburgh, PA): Our comprehensive package supports students throughout their graduate careers.
-Financial support for first year graduate students is normally provided in the form of a tuition scholarship plus a teaching assistantship (TA), though some students do receive a graduate research assistantship (GSR) or a fellowship.
+(Pittsburgh, PA): Our comprehensive package supports students throughout their graduate careers.
+Financial support for first-year graduate students is normally provided in the form of a tuition scholarship plus a teaching assistantship (TA), though some students do receive a graduate research assistantship (GSR) or a fellowship.
 All of these options consist of both a competitive stipend and full tuition coverage.

-University of Utah, PhD in Geology, Geophysics, or Geological Engineering (Salt Lake City, UT): Qualified full-time graduate students are eligible for financial aid in the form of Teaching Assistantships, Research Assistantships and Graduate Fellowships.
+(Salt Lake City, UT): Qualified full-time graduate students are eligible for financial aid in the form of Teaching Assistantships, Research Assistantships, and Graduate Fellowships.
 The stipends for Teaching and Research Assistants are approximately $9,200 per semester.

 Need some tips for the application process?
 See my article How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.